Waves: Tech-powered democracy

 As a result, local councils struggle to meaningfully engage local citizens in the decisions that affect their lives, while communities are increasingly self-organising on Facebook and Whatsapp groups.
 This leaves a democratic gulf between local councils and their communities that this project is seeking to bridge.
 Demos’s work on Low Traffic Neighbourhoods identified this ‘democratic chasm’.

 Participatory democracy is one answer to this challenge – finding ways for people impacted by an issue to work with local and national politicians and experts to understand the problem and develop solutions together.
 Methods like Citizens’ Assemblies are powerful but can be prohibitively expensive for governments to use which means that doing democracy differently isn’t mainstreamed.
-Civic tech platforms offer a way for more people to get involved but don’t bring people together to find consensus.
+Civic tech platforms offer a way for more people to get involved but don’t bring people together to work through the difficult trade offs and find consensus.

-Waves will be a new digital deliberation process and tool that uses AI to enable participation both at scale and in depth.
-Waves will integrate existing digital tools – Remesh and PSI – with new open-source technology, developed by CASM Technology, to simplify and scale end-to-end deliberation for local governments.
+Waves is a new model for doing democracy differently that integrates digital tools and AI to enable participation both at scale and in depth.
 By simplifying the process and bringing down the costs, more people can play an active role in the policy decisions that affect their lives, local governments can hear directly from their residents and develop policies that work better for people.

 We want to make doing democracy differently business as usual.